byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

 <!--
 Notes:
 - Need to improve the ssd_check and testbench.
+- Clarify that the digit points should not be driven
 - Warnings:
   - Teach them how to set the tools to ignore warnings and how to get rid of warnings
   - Tell them that they should not have *any* warnings during synthesis